Keynote speaker for Building Code Industry

 The first building code was put into law by King Hammurabi of Babylon and was literally written in stone!
 If you built a house and that house collapsed and killed someone the penalty was death.
 If it collapsed and killed your whole family, apparently that was okay.

-With more innovation and denser populations, building codes started addressing more complex issues for building code officials and will continue to become more complex in the future.
+With more innovation and denser populations, building codes started addressing more complex issues.
+Issues for building code officials will continue to become more complex in the future.
 Then problem solving in the building code industry will become more important.